mchmarny/custom-cloud-workstation-image/README.md

 ## updates

-Now, as you edit the included [Dockerfile](./Dockerfile) to add tools or change versions, just tag new release (`make tag`), the above created Cloud Workstations configuration will be automatically updated after successful execution of the Cloud Build trigger.
+Now, as you edit the included [Dockerfile](./Dockerfile) to add tools or change versions, or define new user configuration options in [setup](assets/setup), simply create a git tag (`make tag`) to trigger new release.
+New image will be built, and the above created Cloud Workstations configuration will be automatically updated.

 > Note: if the workstation is already running you will have to stop and start it again for the new image to take effect.